chef-boneyard/audit/TROUBLESHOOTING.md

 ...
 ```

-and the Chef Server Nginx logs confirm the `413` error:
+and the Chef Infra Server Nginx logs confirm the `413` error:
 ```
 ==> /var/log/opscode/nginx/access.log <==
 192.168.56.40 - - [21/Dec/2017:11:35:30 +0000]  "POST /organizations/eu_org/data-collector HTTP/1.1" 413 "0.803" 64 "-" "Chef Client/13.6.4 (ruby-2.4.2-p198; ohai-13.6.0; x86_64-linux; +https://chef.io)" "-" "-" "-" "13.6.4" "algorithm=sha1;version=1.1;" "bootstrapped-node" "2017-12-21T11:35:31Z" "GR6RyPvKkZDaGyQDYCPfoQGS8G4=" 1793064
 ```

-you most likely hit the `erchef` request size in Chef Server that defaults to ~1MB.
-To double this limit, add the following line in Chef Server's `/etc/opscode/chef-server.rb`:
+you most likely hit the `erchef` request size in Chef Infra Server.
+Prior to Infra Server 13.0, the default was ~1MB.
+Infra Server 13.0 and later default to ~2MB.

+As an example, to set the limit to ~3MB, add the following line in Chef Server's `/etc/opscode/chef-server.rb`:
 ```
-opscode_erchef['max_request_size'] = 2000000
+opscode_erchef['max_request_size'] = 3000000
 ```
 and run `chef-server-ctl reconfigure` to apply this change.